Ezra 3:7-13

 Gospel Clarity

 This passage reveals the human need for more than a rebuilt foundation and more than recovered religious structures.
 Israel can lay the temple foundation and sing that the Lord's love endures forever, but the mingled weeping and joy show that the wound of sin, exile, and lost glory remains deeper than masonry can heal.
 Christ is the true temple, the rejected stone made the cornerstone, and the one through whom God's enduring covenant love secures access to the Father.
-In Him, grief is not denied but carried toward resurrection hope and the final dwelling of God with His people.
+In him, grief is not denied but carried toward resurrection hope and the final dwelling of God with his people.